ionic-team/vscode-ionic/roadmap.md

 ## Features

-- New projects - set the bundle id to something different based on app name chosen
 - See tslint.json and angular 12+ then link to https://ionicframework.com/blog/eslint-for-ionic-angular/ for migration
 - Show git remote url somewhere (git config --get remote.origin.url)
 - Clicking build should clear output window